imengyu/vue3-context-menu/docs/docs/guide/custom-container.en.md

 Allows you to mount the menu to any container.
 If not specified, it is mounted to the body by default.

-Usually, it can be used in an editor like environment.
-You only need to display the menu in one area, but not the other.
+Usually, it can be used in an editor like environment: You only need to display the menu in one area, but not the other.

 After the mount container is modified, the menu will be displayed inside the specified container and will not exceed it.